The end of open plan? Planning for the post-pandemic office

 One thing that we can say with certainty is that ‘back to normal’ in the workplace is going to mean a lot more flexibility and strategic thinking.
 Companies are already working hard to conceptualise just how the post-pandemic workplace might look and function.

-Across the industry, we’re seeing a stark reversal in the trend for hot desking and the increase of office density by pushing staff ever closer together.
+Across the industry, we’re seeing a stark reversal in the trend for open plan space and hot desking, and the increase of office density by pushing staff ever closer together.
 But could one big idea, built on an appreciation for the “6 feet rule”, prove critical in returning to everyday working life?

 The Six Feet Office is a workplace design concept developed by Cushman & Wakefield and based on the golden principle of keeping a safe distance at work – six feet to be precise.